Accommodated Testing Faculty Instructions

 Communication about exam requests

-• An email from the AIM system will be sent to you when a student with testing accommodations schedules an exam.
+• An email from the Accommodations Portal will be sent to you when a student with testing accommodations schedules an exam.

 • Please pay close attention to these emails and the date/time the student has scheduled the exam for because they might be for a date you did not specify when filling out the testing agreement.